Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/011-Handling-and-Logging-Errors.md

 error → warn → info → http → verbose → debug → silly

 When setting transports, we can set the logging error level too.
 If we set the level to info, it will log info, warn, and error — all higher or equal levels.

+# Uncaught Exceptions

+Our error middleware only catches exceptions that happen **inside the request processing pipeline** — so it's specific to Express.
+If an error is thrown **outside the context of Express**, this middleware will not be called, and our application will crash.

+To handle exceptions thrown **outside Express (i.e., by Node.js)**, we can use the `process` object.
+This `process` object is an **EventEmitter** (an EventEmitter is something that **emits events**, and we can **subscribe** to those events using the `.on()` method).

+One of the standard events provided by `process` is `uncaughtException`.
+This event is triggered when there’s an **exception in the Node.js process**, and we haven’t handled it anywhere using a **catch block**.

+It’s best to add the uncaughtException handler at the top of the file, right after setting up Winston logging.